crimeSift-CAC-WA-1/front-end/readme.md

 - **Custom AI Training**: Enhance the accuracy of detecting crime-related messages using machine learning techniques.
 - **Audio Analysis**: Implement a speech recognition model for analyzing audio files.
 - **Real-World Testing**: Aim to have the Kirkland Police Department use our app in a real investigation.

-## Contributing 🤝
-We welcome contributions from the community.
-Please read our [contributing guidelines](CONTRIBUTING.md) for more information.

 ## License 📜
 This project is licensed under the MIT License.
 See the LICENSE file for details.